sysgears/react-apollo-express-example/article.md

     )
   }
 }

-/**
- * Wrap Posts component using withPosts provider
- * for getting posts list in the Posts component
- */
-export default withPosts(PostsRoot);

 ```
 Next, we need to export our main component that’s located under the `containers` directory.
 We need to create the `index.js` file under `posts` and export the `Posts` component.